qiangzeng/BongardGenerator/README.md

 Introduction
 ============
 This program generates random synthetic data akin to Bongard problems for ILP learning.
 Each example is a "picture" composed of simple geometrical objects (elements).
 An object can be one of the three shapes: circle, square and triangle.
 A triangle may be pointing up or down.
-Each picture cannot have a pair of partially overlapped objects and all objects must be fully enclosed in the boundary of the picture.
+Two restrictions enforced when creating the data: 1) Each picture cannot have a pair of partially overlapped objects; 2) All objects must be fully enclosed in the boundary of the picture specified in Configurations.hpp.

 Compilation
 ============
 The program is built using CMake on all platforms.

-On most systems you can compile the code as simple as
+On most systems you can compile the code as simplely as

 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..